-Containment and suppression of Covid 19 outbreaks require a public health response – not the involvement of Strategic Command and Home Office counter-terrorism surveillance.
+Containment and suppression of Covid 19 outbreaks require a public health response – so why the involvement of Strategic Command and Home Office counter-terrorism surveillance?

 Even before then, the government had outsourced the surveillance data mining and processing that underpins these methods to global, profiteering American companies.